 Call when frass returns on the same window sill after you swept twice in one week, when you hear rustling inside hollow trim at night, or when winged ants appear indoors near multiple frames.
 Call when moisture stains on the exterior line up with indoor piles and you cannot reach the leak yourself.

-Hampton Pest Management offers a free property evaluation for East End and seacoast properties where carpenter ant debris at window sills needs a nest search, not a quick wipe.
-Warm nights will keep coming; the goal is to know whether your trim story is a satellite nest we can route quickly or a deeper moisture conversation that deserves carpentry before the next guest list fills the driveway.
+Use contact with photos when you want review before people spread through the house.
+Warm nights will keep coming.
+The goal is to know whether your trim story is a satellite nest we can route quickly or a deeper moisture conversation that deserves carpentry before the next guest list fills the driveway.